benvacha/mrkdwn/README.md

 ### Inline Sample
-* Pair of one or more backticks with a `!` on a line will be markuped to sample tags.
+* Pairs of one or more backticks on the same line with a `!` will be markuped to samp tags.
+* Pairs of n backticks can contain groups of less than n backticks.
-* Most special characters, except `& # ;` are markuped to their ascii representation.
+* Most special characters, except `& # ;`, are markuped to their ascii representation.
-* Pair of n backticks can contain groups of n-1 backticks
+* Must contain at least one whitespace or non backtick character.

 ##### mrkdwn
 ```